dgtlkitchen/vrf/PRD.md

 ### 1.1 Goals

-- Provide a secure, unbiased, publicly verifiable randomness source to `republicd` using a **validator‑operated drand network**.
+- Provide a secure, unbiased, publicly verifiable randomness source to `chaind` using a **validator‑operated drand network**.
 - Run randomness aggregation out‑of‑process in a sidecar (`sidecar`) that:
   - Supervises a local `drand` daemon process (subprocess model).
-  - Exposes a simple gRPC/HTTP API for `republicd` to consume randomness.
+  - Exposes a simple gRPC/HTTP API for `chaind` to consume randomness.
   - Does **not** import or depend on drand `internal/*` packages.
 - Integrate randomness into consensus via **ABCI++ vote extensions**, so that:
   - Each validator includes randomness derived from the drand beacon in its votes.
   - The app aggregates randomness in `FinalizeBlock` and stores it in `x/vrf` state.
 - Provide first‑class randomness APIs for:
   - Cosmos SDK modules (`x/vrf` keeper + gRPC queries).
-  - EVM contracts (VRF precompile that can expand the seed into N random words).
 - Align validator incentives with VRF participation by:
   - Making VRF vote extensions a **first‑class responsibility** of bonded validators when VRF is enabled.
   - Introducing targeted slashing for validators that repeatedly fail to participate in VRF (e.g. consistently missing or invalid vote extensions), in addition to rich monitoring/metrics for operators.